// Writing a Quine the "Dumb Way"

-A Quine is a very interesting type of program; when executed, its output is its own source code.
-This type of program is also known as a “self-replicating program” and possesses a fascinating self-referential characteristic similar to biological organisms.
+A Quine is a type of program that outputs its own source code when executed.
+These programs are also known as "self-replicating programs" and possess a fascinating self-referential quality similar to biological organisms.

 Example 1: Python